aarontran/snr-filaments/agenda.md

   (calculate chisqr interactively).

   Agenda
-  4. add some methods to vary vs, compratio, etc...
+  4. add some methods to vary vs, compratio, etc... (done)
   5. add methods to quantify effect of varying fwhm measurements, just to see...
   6. Generate tables of results, for averaged filaments (using both arithmetic and geometric means...)

 * iPython parallelization?
 To speed up work.

-* ipython notebook with results of varying compression ratio, shock speed, remnant distance, any other twiddleables (including/excluding energy cutoff).
-  Show for both SN 1006 and Tycho.
-  Use this for discussion/commentary on twiddle-able knobs.
-  (methods are in place for this... add methods to display results of changing twiddle-ables specifically)

 * Remember brian's suggestion (from Friday july 25): how does mE depend on energy? what happens if you fit a straight power law to that???